Orlando137/Cellular-Automata-Sim/README.md

 -   No undo/redo
 -   Fixed canvas size (600×600 px)
 -   Autos can visually overlap
+-   Multiple autos cannot change a tile at once
 -   Rule codes must be 8 digits
 -   Notepad does not auto-save between sessions